miguelmartin75/Magnum-libRocket/README.md

 # Usage

-Usage is quite simple and straight-foward, you simply create an object of `RenderInterface` and set the size of it and register it to libRocket, via `Rocket::Core::SetRenderInteface()`.
+Usage is quite simple and straight-foward, you simply create an object of `RenderInterface`, set the size (typically the size of your window) and register it to libRocket, via `Rocket::Core::SetRenderInteface()`.

+# Dependencies

+This requires my [image loader library](https://github.com/miguelishawt/LoadImage), alternatively instead of getting my library, you can write your own code to load images for libRocket.
+See `LoadTexture` within the `RenderInterface`.

 # NOTES